 About the Chartreux

-Chartreux quickly become attached to one family and frequently follow them from room to room.
-Known for their dog-like behavior, these cats can be taught to fetch a ball, and most will respond to their names.
-By tradition, all kittens born in a given year are named beginning with a specific letter of the alphabet for that particular year.
+Chartreux breeders in North America follow the French naming tradition, in which all kittens born in a given year are named beginning with a specific letter for that particular year.
 Breeders use only 20 letters, omitting K, Q, W, X, Y and Z.

 For more information, please contact the Breed Council Secretary for this breed.